 In Scotland, you may be able to agree a moratorium period, which is similar.
 This lasts for up to six months.
+You can only get this if you have received debt advice and are considering a debt solution, such as bankruptcy or a Trust Deed.
 Speak to a debt advice service to find out more.